sinclairzx81/typedriver/readme.md

 })
 ```

-Localization support is only available for JSON Schema

 ## Script

-The TypeScript DSL is a runtime and type-level emulation of TypeScript.
-This feature is based on TypeBox’s ability to transform TypeScript syntax into JSON Schema.
-The TypeScript DSL supports most TypeScript definitions, as well as type-level constraints expressed using JSON Schema keywords.
+The [TypeScript DSL](https://sinclairzx81.github.io/typebox/#/docs/script/overview) is a runtime and type-level emulation of TypeScript.
+This feature is based on TypeBox's ability to transform TypeScript syntax into JSON Schema.
+The DSL supports most TypeScript definitions, as well as type-level constraints expressed using JSON Schema keywords.

 > ⚠️ The name `Options<T>` is subject to change.
 Because Options is a commonly used type name, it may not be appropriate for schema constraint augmentation.
 As a result, Options should be considered an experimental feature.
 TypeBox and TypeDriver are open to suggestions for a more suitable name for this type.